Christopher Lee: Military service

 After the Allied invasion of Italy, the squadron was based in Foggia and Termoli during the winter of 1943, where Lee was then seconded to the Army during an officers' swap scheme.
-During most of the Battle of Monte Cassino he was attached to the Gurkhas of the 8th Indian Infantry Division.
+During most of the Battle of Monte Cassino, he was attached to the Gurkhas of the 8th Indian Infantry Division.
 While spending some time on leave in Naples, Lee climbed Mount Vesuvius, which erupted three days later.
 During the final assault on Monte Cassino, the squadron was based in San Angelo, and Lee was nearly killed when one of the planes crashed on takeoff, and he tripped over one of its live bombs.
 After the battle, the squadron moved to airfields just outside Rome, and Lee visited the city, where he met his mother's cousin, Nicolò Carandini, who had fought in the Italian resistance movement.

 In November 1944, Lee was promoted to flight lieutenant and left the squadron in Jesi to take up a posting at Air Force HQ.
-Lee took part in forward planning and liaison, in preparation for a potential assault into the rumoured German Alpine Fortress.
+He took part in forward planning and liaison, in preparation for a potential assault into the rumoured German Alpine Fortress.
 After the war ended, Lee was invited to go hunting near Vienna and was then billeted in Pörtschach am Wörthersee.
-For the final few months of his service, Lee, who spoke fluent French, Italian and German, among other languages, was seconded to the Central Registry of War Criminals and Security Suspects.
+For the final few months of his service, Lee, who spoke fluent French, Italian, and German, among other languages, was seconded to the Central Registry of War Criminals and Security Suspects.
 Here, he was tasked with helping to track down Nazi war criminals.
 Of his time with the organisation, Lee said: "We were given dossiers of what they'd done and told to find them, interrogate them as much as we could and hand them over to the appropriate authority".
 He completed his service with the RAF, in 1946.

 Lee said that during the war he was attached to special forces, but declined to give details.
 Lee's stepfather served as a captain in the Intelligence Corps, but it is unlikely he had any influence over Lee's military career.
 Lee saw his stepfather for the last time on a bus in London in 1940, after he was divorced from Lee's mother, and Lee did not speak to him.

-Posthumous allegations of embellishment

-Since his death, some have accused Lee of exaggerating and being intentionally misleading about his wartime service.
-The historian Gavin Mortimer stated that Lee "hammed up" details of his service, and that Lee "never exactly lied about his creditable wartime record, but he encouraged its embellishment".
-Leanne Simpson of Bangor University stated that "Actor Christopher Lee famously encouraged the embellishment of his two-year military service during World War II.
-Many believed he served in a number of elite British military units, including the SAS, but in truth he had only been attached as a RAF liaison officer.
-Though Lee never hid this fact, he failed to clarify his role and allowed false assumptions to be circulated".